 What is, is.

-I believe that I exist, and that what I experience is real.
-One might say that is based on faith, since I cannot provide evidence for it.
+I am pretty sure that I exist, and that what I experience is real.
+One might call that a faith-based belief, since I cannot provide evidence for my existence.
 Descartes said, “I think, therefore I am.”
 I would say that I think I exist, so let’s go with that.
-I can’t prove that I perceive things as they really are, that I’m not a brain in a vat or a computer simulation.
-Nonetheless, thinking that what I see is real has practical value: it allows me to make decisions that keep me alive and healthy.
+I can’t prove that the way I perceive things is the way they really are, that I’m not a brain in a vat or a computer simulation.
+Nonetheless, I think that what I see is real, and that has practical value; it allows me to make decisions that keep me alive and healthy.

 There is one natural world.